 - Non-Colgate University students under the age of 17 are not permitted in Colgate residential facilities unless they are in the immediate company of a parent or legal guardian.
 Siblings may be registered with the Office of Residence Life as a special exception during Family Weekend.

 - Keys and Other Access Control Devices: Keys and other access control devices (collectively, “keys”) are issued only to the assigned occupant(s) of a room and with the presentation of a Colgate ID.
 “Swapping” keys without returning to the Office of Residential Life for approval and signing for the correct key may result in a lock-change charge.
 Keys are the property of the University and duplication of University keys is expressly forbidden.
 Students who lose or do not return their keys will be charged to cover labor and/or replacement expenses (e.g., rekeying or recoding) that are determined by the University to be necessary.
+Students are not permitted to install an outside lock on a bedroom, bathroom, closet, or suite door.

 - Maintenance: The Facilities Department addresses power and plumbing failures, as well as any general repairs.
 Any damage or malfunction in a student room or common area should be reported immediately to the Facilities Department between 7:00 a.m. and 4:00 p.m. on weekdays.
 For emergency maintenance during the weekends or evenings, please contact the heating plant at 315-228-7468 or Campus Safety.